bec-archer/SR80-Manuals/user-manual.md

 - **Phone** (required, 10 digits) — formats automatically as you type.
 If the phone number is already on file for another customer, you'll be warned and can choose to use the existing customer instead
 - **Email** (optional)
 - **Tax Exempt** toggle
+- **Add a Contact** (optional) — tap to expand and add a contact person (name, phone, email, role).
+Useful for commercial accounts where someone other than the customer will be the point of contact.
+You can add more contacts later from the customer detail screen.

 #### Adding Items